Tales of Symphonia: Reception

-The battle system was praised for its ease of use and fast pace, with Jastrzab proclaiming it to be one of the best systems conceived for an action RPG.
-Metts explained that it "strikes a perfect balance between the strategy of traditional menu-based RPG battles and the fast, skill-based action found in a weapons-based fighting game like Soul Calibur".
-While Star Dingo of GamePro concurred that the game's individual character control was "excellent", he lamented that the computer-controlled nature of the other party members resulted in a loss of the experience of learning new skills and spells, and said that attempts to micromanage the other members made the battle system clunky and burdensome.
+The battle system was praised for its ease of use and fast pace, with Jastrzab declaring it to be one of the best systems conceived for an action RPG.
+David Smith of 1UP.com noted the battle system's tactical depth due to limited 3D movement, preventing exploitative tactics seen in games like Star Ocean: Till the End of Time; Fahey also drew a comparison to the title, considering the computer-controlled characters in Tales to be significantly more intelligent.
+Metts called it "a perfect balance between the strategy of traditional menu-based RPG battles and the fast, skill-based action found in a weapons-based fighting game like Soul Calibur".
+While Star Dingo of GamePro concurred that the game's individual character control was "excellent", he lamented that the computer-controlled nature of the other party members diluted the joy of discovering new skills, and said that attempts to micromanage the other members made the battle system clunky and burdensome.
+Joe Juba of Game Informer, meanwhile, was impressed by the variable customization of the computer-controlled characters' behavior.
 Daryl Vassar of G4techTV cited the battles as the game's high point and claimed they were fun enough to win over non-RPG fans, though he considered the summoning system — which requires a character to take a great deal of damage before performing such an action — to be a weakness.
-David Smith of 1UP.com was initially aggravated by the limitations imposed on three-dimensional movement combined with the number of enemies, but later acknowledged that the limitations encouraged strategic depth by preventing the player from exploiting repetitive or unbalanced tactics.
-In this regard, Smith deemed the system to be an improvement over that of Star Ocean: Till the End of Time; Fahey also drew a comparison to the title, considering the computer-controlled characters in Tales to be significantly more intelligent.
-Shane Bettenhausen of Electronic Gaming Monthly and Mary Jane Irwin of IGN complained that the game's difficulty was imbalanced by the boss battles, which required significant grinding and were sometimes fought in a close consecutive fashion.
-Jastrzab also acknowledged the boss battles as "fearsome and challenging", but regarded them more admirably.

-Brian Gee of GameRevolution and Irwin noted that the free-roaming gameplay made it easy for the player to wander into a dungeon with excessively strong enemies.
+Beyond the battle system, the game's design was praised for its depth.
+Brian Gee of GameRevolution and Mary Jane Irwin of IGN noted that the free-roaming gameplay made it easy for the player to wander into a dungeon with excessively strong enemies.
 Irwin negatively compared the amount of backtracking in the game's vast overworld to The Legend of Zelda: The Wind Waker, but was thankful for the various modes of transportation that were continuously introduced.
 The dungeon puzzles were described as simple and easy to decipher.
 Irwin, comparing the puzzles to The Legend of Zelda, welcomed them as breaks from the frequent exploration and battles, as well as an expansion of the game's appeal to a broader audience.
-However, she regarded some of the later puzzles as fetch quests intended solely to lengthen the campaign.
 While Smith agreed that the quality of the puzzles was not exceptional, he considered them a decent challenge and an improvement over those in Tales of Destiny.
 Metts dismissed the puzzles as "more annoying than challenging and often feel out of place".
-Jennifer Tsao of Electronic Gaming Monthly opined that the "stingy" save system made the game "a tad too hardcore".
+Irwin and Electronic Gaming Monthly's Shane Bettenhausen criticized the difficulty spikes, with particularly tough boss battles requiring grinding, and Jennifer Tsao of Electronic Gaming Monthly noted the save system's harshness.
+Jastrzab also acknowledged the boss battles as "fearsome and challenging", but regarded them more admirably.
+Smith and Irwin were annoyed by the fetch quests, citing examples of unnecessarily convoluted tasks.